swiftlang/swift-docc/Sources/DocCDocumentation/DocCDocumentation.docc/Reference Syntax/API Reference Syntax/DisplayName.md

 # ``DocC/DisplayName``

-Configures a symbol's documentation page to use a custom display name.
+Configures a symbol's documentation page and any references to that page to show a custom name instead of the symbol name.

+- Parameters:
+    - style: The text style used to format the symbol's display name.
+A value of `conceptual` (the default) denotes a plain text style that's not monospaced.
+A value of `symbol` denotes a monospaced text style. **(optional)**

 ## Overview

-Place the `DisplayName` directive within a `Metadata` directive to configure a symbol's documentation page to use a custom display name.
+Place the `DisplayName` directive within a `Metadata` directive to configure a symbol's documentation page and any references to that page to show a custom name.

 ```
 # ``SlothCreator``